-Glaucoma is a disease of the optic nerve.
-The nerve connects the eye to the brain.
-If the nerve is damaged, transmission of information to the brain is affected resulting in eventual vision loss.
-At The Eye Institute of Utah, our team of glaucoma specialists – Dr. Kristin Chapman, Dr. Alan Crandall and Dr. Zachary Zavodni – can offer clinical and surgical treatments to battle glaucoma.
+Glaucoma is a disease of the optic nerve, which connects the eye to the brain.
+If the optic nerve is damaged, transmission of information to the brain is affected resulting in eventual vision loss.
+At The Eye Institute of Utah, our team of glaucoma specialists offer clinical and surgical treatments to battle glaucoma.

 How do I know if I have glaucoma?

 With rare exceptions, glaucoma has no symptoms.
 There is no pain or discomfort to the eye, only a gradual loss of vision.
 This change may occur over weeks, months, or even years before you realize you are losing vision.
 But take heart, The Eye Institute of Utah utilizes a sophisticated instrument option that can detect glaucoma even before symptoms occur.
 Annual eye exams are critical in detecting glaucoma and preventing permanent vision loss.

 Who gets glaucoma?

 Those most at risk for the disease include people over 40 years old, African-Americans aged 35 years and older, people with a family history of glaucoma, diabetics, long-term steroid users and very near-sighted people.
 Trusted Source American Academy of Ophthalmology.
 What is Glaucoma?
 Go to Source 1

 In most cases, glaucoma is caused by elevated pressure inside the eye.
 Yet pressure is not the only risk factor.
 There are many patients with normal pressures who still have the disease.
 That’s why it’s important to visit The Eye Institute of Utah on a regular basis to determine if you are developing glaucoma.